320 pages | 6 x 9 | 31 illus.

 As the first history of gay politics in the post-Stonewall era grounded in archival research, Queer Clout sheds new light on the politics of race, religion, and the AIDS crisis, and it shows how big-city politics paved the way for the gay movement's unprecedented successes under the nation's first African American president.

-Timothy Stewart-Winter teaches history at Rutgers University-Newark.
+Timothy Stewart-Winter is Associate Professor of History at Rutgers University-Newark.